 What do you eat?
 It’s easier to start with what you DON’T eat.
 No bread, fruit, starchy vegetables (like potatoes or corn), cookies, candy, ice cream, pizza, sandwiches, rice, quinoa, cereal, oatmeal, waffles, smoothies, beer, protein bars… basically, most food is off limits.

 That leaves us with full fat dairy (cheese, plain yogurt, butter), greens like spinach and kale, nuts and seeds, nut butters, oils, coconut, cacao, avocado and small portions of fatty fish, beef, and eggs.

 Some people hear this and think YES!
 I can eat all of the bacon and butter I want to.
-Not me.
-My favorite things are fruits and grains and I don’t eat much meat.
-Oh yeah, and I’m lactose intolerant.
+First off, those aren’t the types of fat to focus on.
+I, on the other hand, was not excited to try this.
+Some of my favorite foods are fruits and grains.
+Oh yeah, and I’m kind of lactose intolerant.

 So why would I try this?
 I was completely dismissive of the ketogenic diet at first.
 Putting butter in coffee is going to help my clients lose weight?
 After I’ve been telling them how important it is to have a balance of protein, fat and carbs at regular intervals?
 My way works– why would I want anyone to try this extreme diet?

 After a few years, I finally gave in to listening to a few lectures from Dr. Jeff Volek, a dietitian and researcher at Ohio State, the expert of experts on ketogenic diets.
 Despite the sense he was making, I quickly dismissed everything he was saying.
 I can’t eat that way for a prolonged period of time and neither can my clients, so what’s the point?